PSHE and RHE

 Ilan Shamir

-Relationships and Health Education (RHE) and Personal, Social, Health and Economic (PSHE) education are two separate curriculum subjects, one of which is a statutory part of the National Curriculum (RHE) and one which is not (PSHE).
-As both subjects are interlinked, they are sequenced under one curriculum overview; however, for clarity both subjects are referenced under individual headings.
+Relationships and Health Education (RHE) and Personal, Social, Health and Economic (PSHE) Education are two separate curriculum subjects, one of which is a statutory part of the National Curriculum (RHE) and one which is not (PSHE).
+As both subjects are interlinked, they are sequenced under one curriculum overview; however, for clarity, each is referenced under its individual heading.

 Why do we study RHE?